mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 9/JTAS_-_Volume_9_May24.md

-They view offworlders with disdain for being unable to live in harmony with their environment, as they do, but Docents will work with outsiders to perform unsavoury tasks.
+They view offworlders with disdain for being unable to live in harmony with their environment, as they do, but Docents will work with outsiders to perform unsavory tasks.
 Although extremely hospitable, this only makes their attitude to offworlders all the more cloying.

 LAW LEVEL AND FINES